 I pack lightweight Christmas stockings in a suitcase.
 Santa fills these on Christmas Eve, so there are small gifts to open on Christmas morning.

 I often purchase stocking stuffers and other items, e.g., Christmas PJ’s online and have them shipped to our destination.
 If we are staying at a resort, the concierge receives these packages and stores them until our arrival.
 Be sure to contact the concierge to confirm the delivery address and any other details before you shop and ship.

 5. Christmas Decorations

 We often decorate our vacation accommodation.
 Pack a string of Christmas lights in your suitcase or go big and order a tree and Christmas lights online.
 The Christmas lights in the hotel room create a festive feeling.
 You might be able to purchase decorations when you arrive at your destination, but this isn’t always possible.
 And who wants to battle the Christmas crowds when you can be poolside or on the slopes?

-Good to Know – Traveling with Kids Over Christmas
+Good to Know – Tips for Traveling with Kids Over Christmas

 - Some resorts offer a Christmas decoration service.
 Ask the concierge about ordering Christmas trees, fresh florals, and other festive decorations.

 - If you purchase decorations online and can’t bring them home, consider donating them to hotel staff.